Polaris: Stellar system

+Polaris B can be resolved with a modest telescope.
+William Herschel discovered the star in August 1779 using a reflecting telescope of his own, one of the best telescopes of the time.

 The variable radial velocity of Polaris A was reported by W. W. Campbell in 1899, which suggested this star is a binary system.
 Since Polaris A is a known cepheid variable, J. H. Moore in 1927 demonstrated that the changes in velocity along the line of sight were due to a combination of the four-day pulsation period combined with a much longer orbital period and a large eccentricity of around 0.6.
 Moore published preliminary orbital elements of the system in 1929, giving an orbital period of about 29.7 years with an eccentricity of 0.63.
 This period was confirmed by proper motion studies performed by B. P. Gerasimovič in 1939.

 As part of her doctoral thesis, in 1955 E. Roemer used radial velocity data to derive an orbital period of 30.46 y for the Polaris A system, with an eccentricity of 0.64.
 K. W. Kamper in 1996 produced refined elements with a period of 29.59±0.02 years and an eccentricity of 0.608±0.005.
 In 2019, a study by R. I. Anderson gave a period of 29.32±0.11 years with an eccentricity of 0.620±0.008.

 There were once thought to be two more widely separated components—Polaris C and Polaris D—but these have been shown not to be physically associated with the Polaris system.

 Observation

 Variability

-Polaris Aa, the supergiant primary component, is a low-amplitude Population I classical Cepheid variable, although it was once thought to be a type II Cepheid due to its high galactic latitude.
+Polaris Aa, the supergiant primary component, is a low-amplitude population I classical Cepheid variable, although it was once thought to be a type II Cepheid due to its high galactic latitude.
 Cepheids constitute an important standard candle for determining distance, so Polaris, as the closest such star, is heavily studied.
 The variability of Polaris had been suspected since 1852; this variation was confirmed by Ejnar Hertzsprung in 1911.

 The range of brightness of Polaris is given as 1.86–2.13, but the amplitude has changed since discovery.
 Prior to 1963, the amplitude was over 0.1 magnitude and was very gradually decreasing.
 After 1966, it very rapidly decreased until it was less than 0.05 magnitude; since then, it has erratically varied near that range.
 It has been reported that the amplitude is now increasing again, a reversal not seen in any other Cepheid.

 The period, roughly 4 days, has also changed over time.
 It has steadily increased by around 4.5 seconds per year except for a hiatus in 1963–1965.
-This was originally thought to be due to secular redward (lower temperature) evolution across the Cepheid instability strip, but it may be due to interference between the primary and the first-overtone pulsation modes.
+This was originally thought to be due to secular redward evolution across the Cepheid instability strip, but it may be due to interference between the primary and the first-overtone pulsation modes.
 Authors disagree on whether Polaris is a fundamental or first-overtone pulsator and on whether it is crossing the instability strip for the first time or not.